AkatQuas/kiddo-plays/kubernetes/authentication-authorization.md

 Put succinctly, Kubernetes maps the attributes of the `UserInfo` object to the resources and verbs that the user should have access to.

+A _role_ is a set of abstract capabilities.

+A _role binding_ is an assignment of a role to one or more identities.

+> For example, the _appdev_ role might represent the ability to create Pods and services.
+Thus, binding the _appdev_ role to the user identity _alice_ indicates that Alice has the ability to create Pods and services.

 **Role and ClusterRole**

 With the RBAC module, authorization to perform an action on a resource is defined with the `Role` or `ClusterRole` resource types.